-There's been a lot of change in many areas of audio entertainment, but turntables have remained remarkably the same since the 1970s, with many of the same brands – such as Denon, Rega, Thorens and NAD, considered the top in their class at the time – dominating to this day.
+Core turntable design has remained remarkably unchanged since we first started testing them in the 1970s.
+In fact, many of the same brands – such as Denon, Rega, Thorens and Pioneer, which were considered the top in their class at the time – are still around to this day.

 Our testers have years of expertise in testing audio equipment and, unlike most reviewers, we don't rely on one individual's perception to rank products.
-Instead we use a listening panel of three people with expertise in sound appraisal who have shown that they can consistently rank products for their sound quality.
+Instead we use a listening panel of three people who have shown that they can consistently rank products for their sound quality.

-To test sound quality we use a listening panel of experts.
-They assess each turntable using classical and rock/pop music passages.
-The speakers are positioned about two metres away from the listeners, with the panel assessing overall quality of the sound.
+To test sound quality we use a listening panel who assess each turntable using rock and pop music passages.
+The turntables are connected with cables, and speakers are positioned about two metres away from the listeners, with the panel assessing the overall quality of the sound.

 Ease of use

 We focus on ease of use because using a turntable is very hands-on compared with other music-playing devices.
-We assess the initial set-up of the turntable out of the box, including attaching the platter, belt, and any adjustments that were needed before operation.
+We assess the initial set-up of the turntable out of the box, including attaching the platter, belt, and any adjustments that are needed before operation.
+Operational aspects we assess include speed selection and cueing a track.
 We also look at the thoroughness of the instruction manual.
-Operational aspects assessed include speed selection and cueing a track.

-Our tester Scott assesses the difference between the claimed and measured figures for wow and flutter, tracking force, and frequency response using calibrated reference LPs.
-He also measures the rotational speed for accuracy.
+Our tester assesses the difference between the claimed and measured figures for tracking force, rotational speed and frequency response using calibrated reference LPs.